C2SM-RCM/CCLM2CMOR/README.rst

 Separate yearly time-series files have to be created for each required variable with the time variable meeting the CORDEX requirements.
 Additional required fields that are not contained in the model output have to be calculated.
+For each variable a separate folder (named exactly as the variable) with all the data files has to be created.
+The file names have to contain the variable name and the time range.
+For the variable *TOT_PREC* and the year 2007 the name would be the following:

+``TOT_PREC_2007010100-2008010100.nc``

 Note that this step is dependent on the climate model used.
 In this project the step is carried out for the **CCLM** model.
 The scripts referred to in this section are not directly applicable to other models.